alopatindev/alopatindev.github.io/_posts/2016-04-30-career-shift-time.markdown

 But it makes some idea of what I might feel comfortable with.

-BTW, instead of industries/activities it's possible to put any concrete job opportunity details to see its rating.
+BTW, instead of domains it's possible to put any concrete job opportunity details to see its rating.
 Also this tool can be expanded to a powerful job opportunities searching website.
 I'll leave this idea here for some startup company.
 Go ahead if you want to implement it ;)